 - Amicability as the core value

-After changing the studio’s name to Cliona (from CARONA, for obvious reason) which was also the founder’s name, Aarts Creative Consultancy opted to infuse the newly found identity with genuine personality.
+After changing the studio’s name to Cliona (from CARONA, for obvious reasons), which was also the founder’s name, Aarts Creative Consultancy opted to infuse the newly found identity with genuine personality.

 Since “amicability” had been established as the core of the brand, for it has always been found amicable by its existing customer base, this attribute became the brand’s core value.

-The smiling logomark (hidden in the Cliona’s “C”) is clean, minimal, scalable and most importantly, expressive of their top values - Amicable.
+The smiling logomark (hidden in Cliona’s “C”) is clean, minimal, scalable, and most importantly, expressive of their top values: Amicable.
 Sighted.
 Exclusive.

 10. Athos Capital Partners by WRK Partners